Fair Trade and Ethical Sourcing

 Farms that earned the Fair Trade certification became eligible to join co-ops who were part of large multinational organizations.
 These co-ops provided services for the farms, including soil analysis, education, and most important: a market for the farms to sell their coffee.

-These co-ops would also take part in social action in the sponsored farm’s country, building roads, hospitals, schools, and creating sources of fresh water.
+These co-ops also take part in social action in the sponsored farm’s country, building roads, hospitals, schools, and creating sources of fresh water.
 The criteria to earn fair trade certification is as follows:

-- Fair pay for farmers;
+Fair pay for farmers

-- Farming practices employed are environmentally sustainable;
+Farming practices employed are environmentally sustainable

-- Acceptable living conditions for the workers there.
+Acceptable living conditions for the workers onsite

 Fair Trade vs Ethical Sourcing

-Lucky Goat & Ethical Sourcing
+Lucky Goat & Fair Trade Coffee

 The biggest take-away we hope you gather is that there’s a lot of good work in the coffee community.
 There’s also a lot of work to be done which is why it’s important for all of us to invest our time and money into coffees that are sourced well, that employ high quality practices of ethics and sustainability.
+Lucky Goat is just the place to do that.